Byzantine army: Armor

-Arms and armor are well attested at the end of late antiquity, with Niederstotzingen-type lamellar armor (kelivanon) being introduced around 520 AD as evidenced at the fort of Halmyris in Romania.
+Arms and armor are well attested at the end of late antiquity, with Niederstotzingen-type lamellar armor (klivanion) being introduced around 520 AD as evidenced at the fort of Halmyris in Romania.
 More than a dozen individual lamellar cuirasses are known from late Roman sites in the Balkans, such as at Caricin Grad (Justiniana Prima), attesting their widespread use by the Roman army.
-The majority of lamellar armors in Europe from the 6th-7th centuries are of late Roman manufacture, which were gifted to and then found in the burials of Germanic and Avar nobles, although a handful were of local make.
-Maille (lorica hamata) and scale (lorica plumata) are also conclusively evidenced in artwork, and a scale armor similar to that from Kunszentmarton was found in the late antique layers at Cartago Spartaria, from after Justinian's reconquest.
+The majority of lamellar armors in Europe from the 6th–7th centuries are of late Roman manufacture, which were gifted to and then found in the burials of Germanic and Avar nobles, although a handful were of local make.
+Maille (lorikion) is also conclusively evidenced in artwork, and a lamellar armor similar to that from Kunszentmarton was found in the late antique layers at Cartago Spartaria, from after Justinian's reconquest.
 Fragments of maille armor are also well attested in archaeology, either in the form of helmet aventails or fragments of torso haubergons, and a full hauberk is known from the 6th century Germanic grave of Gammertingen.
 Late Roman maille armor was made in the same fashion as coptic tunics, being formed out of one large cross-shaped sheet of links and then folded in half, and joined up the sides with riveted rows on the front connected to rows solid links on the back, usually with small splits left at the lower hem of the skirt at either side for mobility.
-Limb armor is also evidenced, with the Strategikon of Maurice referring to kheiromanika sidera ("iron hand-sleeves," probably eastern in origin), and ocreae, okridia, or periknemides (greaves).
+Limb armor is also mentioned in period literature, with the Strategikon of Maurice referring to kheiromanika sidera ("iron hand-sleeves," probably eastern in origin), and ocreae, okridia, or periknemides (greaves).
 Avar splinted greaves with scale sabatons have been found at Kölked-Feketekapu, similar to the splinted greaves with maille sabatons from Valsgarde.
-Lamellar hand-guard reinforcements are evidenced from Sovizzo, Rome, and Crypta Balbi in Italy, while a myriad of maille examples are evidenced from the 6th-8th century Caucasus.
+Lamellar hand-guard reinforcements are evidenced from Sovizzo, Rome, and Crypta Balbi in Italy, while a myriad of maille examples are evidenced from the 6th–8th century Caucasus.
 A pair of 7th century plate gauntlets is also known from the Sochi district in the Krasnodar region of Russia.